nrwl/workshop-nx-labs/ngrx/lab-7.md

 2. Inject the Store using `private readonly store: Store<PartialAppState>`
 3. Implement the following Query Observables using `store.pipe(select(<query>))`:
   * `allItems$`
+  * `openItems$`: this observable will use the same filter that was formerly in the TicketList component.
   * `entities$`
   * `isLoading$`
   * `error$`